-In order to receive the degree of Doctor of Veterinary Medicine (D.V.
-M.) candidates must satisfy all the entrance requirements on pages 8 and 9, must successfully pursue the courses named in the following schedule of studies, must have paid all fees, and must have spent at least one year in residence.
+In order to receive the degree of Doctor of Veterinary Medicine (D. V. M.) condidates must satisfy all the entrance requirements on pages 8 and 9, must successfully pursue the courses named in the following schedule of studies, and must have paid all fees.